Lead in Drinking Water - Information for Schools and Day Cares

 lead concentrations in the water.
 EPA recommends that action be taken

-at a specific outlet when the lead concentration is over 20 parts per
+at a specific outlet when the lead concentration is elevated.

 Lead comes from the plumbing.